KunalMGupta/NeuralMeshFlow/README.md

 ## NOTE: This repo is under construction.
-Thanks for your intersts, please check again in a few days or mail me your queries!
+Thanks for your interest, please check again in a few days or mail me your queries!